yedivanseven/CheckerPy/README.md

 #### 5.3 Methods vs. functions
-Methods can be decorated just like functions provided, however, that their first argument is called either _self_ or _cls_ (static methods are obviously unaffected by this).
-If you insist of calling
+Methods can be decorated just like functions provided, however, that their first argument is called _self_, _cls_ , or _mcs_ (static methods are obviously unaffected by this).

 #### 5.4 Limitations
+When using the decorators just introduced, be aware of the following
+limitations:
+1. The two decorators `Typed` and `Bounded` cannot be combined on the same function or method.
+2. `Typed` and `Bounded` should always be the _first_ decorators you apply to a function or method, that is, they should be at the _lowest_ position, directly above the function definition.